oconnor0/BeaconRoad/Book/426-Combat.md

 While **strengthened** *(quality level 1--5)*, you roll **+1** (or +2, +3, +4 or +5) **effect** die.

+## Defense Ratings

+There are three **defenses** in the game system that determine if attacks hit: **Iron**, **Ward**, and **Grit**. **Iron** represents agility, ability to avoid damage, fortitude, and resistance to disease and poison. **Ward** represents mental guard, composure, and skill in social situations. **Grit** represents willpower, determination, and persistence.
+Each defense has a rating that serves as the **target number** (**TN**) (written as **Defense 10**) which determines whether an attack hits or not.
+Each **defense rating** equals **7 plus the character's Tier plus the size of the associated attribute die.**

+* *Iron = 7 + Tier + highest face of BODY*
+* *Ward = 7 + Tier + highest face of MIND*
+* *Grit = 7 + Tier + highest face of WILL*

+## Armor & Shields

+If you have a type of **Armor** or **Shield** that applies to the situation, you can mark a Soak Box to reduce or avoid a consequence, instead of rolling to resist.
+If the armor or shield is relevant to the situation, you may mark 1 or more Soak Boxes to reduce the damage dealt by 10.

+* *Jonadab, while wearing medium armor, would suffer a crushing blow that would deal 30 points of damage and Stun him - effectively taking him out of the fight.
+Instead, marking two Soak Boxes reduces the damage dealt by 20 (10 per box) to 10 damage and marking a third Soak Box negates the Stun.*

+When a Soak Box is marked, it can't be used again until it's restored.
+All of Soak Boxes are restored when you choose your **Load** for the next score.

+## Hit Points

+A character has **Hit Points** (**HP**) representing their health, vitality, and will to fight.
+When an attack hits or at other triggers (e.g. disease, poison, wounds, etc.), a character might suffer **Damage** to their hit points.
+This reduces their current HP by that amount.
+When a character is reduced to zero or fewer HP, they fall unconscious, becoming *Incapacitated*.
+A character becomes *winded* when their current hit points are half of or less than their maximum hit points.

+* *Hit points = Archetype base + 4/5/6 per Tier + highest face of BODY + highest face of MIND + highest face of WILL.*
+    * *HP increases by 4 each Tier for Wizards, 5 each Tier for Rogues and Technicians, and 6 each Tier for Warriors.*
+    * *Archetype base is 2 for Wizard, 6 for Rogue or Technician, and 11 for Warrior.*

+## Death

+There are a couple ways for a Character to die:

+If a Character's hit points are reduced to 0, you permanently die.
+Unless you spend a Beacon Point to avoid death (page XX).

+When your character dies, you have options:

+* You can create a new character to play.
+Maybe you "promote" one of your chapter's cohorts to a character, or create a brand new character who joins the chapter.

+## Recovery

+A character can Recover HP equal to one quarter (round up) of their maximum HP.
+The normal way to achieve this is by taking 1 Stress during Downtime.
+Other Powers may allow characters to Recover.

+## Energy Types

+There are 10 **Energy Types**: **Chemical**, **Electrical**, **Entropic**, **Glacial**, **Kinetic**, **Plasmic**, **Psychic**, **Radiant**, **Temporal**, and **Thermal**.
+While *Energy Type* doesn't have any intrinsic rules, other rules interact with the various types.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *